Standards of Care for Gender Identity Disorders

 In such cases, the patient should do his/her utmost to convince that mental health professional to use UPS courier service or FedEx or other highly reliable courier to deliver the invaluable, mandatory original documents to the Sava Perovic Foundation.

-NEVER should such important documents sent though the postal system.
+NEVER should such important documents be sent though the postal system.

-A digital copy of the original should ALWAYS be sent to the Case Manager for inclusion in the patient's case file for an advanced review and pre-approal by Dr Djinovic.
+A digital copy of the original should ALWAYS be sent to the Case Manager for inclusion in the patient's case file to get an advanced review and pre-approval by Dr Djinovic before flying to Belgrade.